cosmolattice/parafaft/README.md

 Total: **3 FFTs** and **2 global redistributions**

+### GPU Exchange Strategy

+On GPU backends, the default `MPI_Alltoallw`-based redistribution is replaced by a hybrid approach that is determined per-neighbor and per-stage at construction time:

+1. **P2P (same-node GPUs)**: At setup, each rank exchanges GPU device IDs with its neighbors.
+If two GPUs can access each other's memory (checked via `cudaDeviceCanAccessPeer` / `hipDeviceCanAccessPeer`), an IPC handle is opened so that each rank can directly read from the remote rank's packed buffer — no MPI transfer needed.
+2. **MPI point-to-point (cross-node)**: For neighbors without P2P access, `MPI_Isend`/`MPI_Irecv` with device pointers is used (requires GPU-aware MPI).

+Both paths are active simultaneously within a single exchange call (`exchange_hybrid`), with P2P direct copies overlapping MPI transfers.
+When no P2P neighbors exist at all for a stage, a simpler `exchange_packed` path is used that packs data contiguously and communicates entirely via MPI point-to-point.

+To force the original `MPI_Alltoallw` path on GPUs, set `-DPARAFAFT_GPU_ALLTOALLW=ON`.

 ### R2C/C2R Data Layout

 For R2C transforms, the last axis is reduced from N to N/2+1 in complex space due to Hermitian symmetry: